The focal point in art is one of the most important concepts you will need to learn as an artist.

 If you have two focal points which are of similar or equal strength, then people may be confused as to where to look in your painting.

-The Relative Power Of Your Focal Point
+The Relative Power of Your Focal Point

 Your focal point is only as significant as you allow it to be in relation to the rest of your painting.